Inflammatory Bowel Disease Center

 - If your child has severe IBD (or a severe IBD-like condition) that started before age 5, immunologists at Children’s can test for genetic changes and immune deficiencies that might be the cause.
 Seattle Children’s performed a successful stem cell transplant in 2011 to treat this type of IBD.

-- Through the IBD Center, your child has access to a range of team members, such as a psychologist and dietitian, to help meet their needs.
+- Through the IBD Center, your child has access to a range of expert team members, such as a psychologist and dietitian, to help meet their needs.

 Read more about tests and treatments for IBD, Crohn’s disease and ulcerative colitis.